Sabateesh/Honours-Project/README.md

 |---|---|---|
 | OCR keywords only | 3/14 | 2/13 |
 | **shipped model + OCR** | **11/14** | **1/13** |

-Synthetic evaluation did not just overstate real performance, it inverted model selection.
-The shipped checkpoint scores 0.554 AUROC on held-out *synthetic* data and 0.868 on real screenshots; the checkpoint with the best synthetic score (0.999) reached only 0.786 on real ones.
-See `report/` for the full analysis.

-Small sample: 27 images.
-Treat these as counts, not precise percentages.

 ---